 Facebook is designed to be addictive due to its offerings.
 Cases of social media addiction have been associated with many factors like addicting to facebook for memes, quotes, games, chatting and so on.

-Not sure if you are addicted to Facebook?
+Not sure if you brain is addicted to Facebook? is facebook causing social problems? can facebook cause relationship problems?
 Keep reading to learn more about signs of Facebook addiction symptoms, and how to kick Facebook addiction.